sigasi/sigasi_insights/content/manual/trouble.md

 The snapshot you've obtained needs to be obfuscated to anonymize it and it needs to be uploaded.
 For this a **snapshot_uploader** script is provided in the Sigasi Studio installation folder.
 You can and should first use the `--dry-run` option of the snapshot_uploader to verify the obfuscation.
-You will receive a token and additional instructions from [support](https://www.sigasi.com/support/) that you need in order to upload the obfuscated snapthot for investigation.
+You will receive a token and additional instructions from [support](https://www.sigasi.com/support/) that you need in order to upload the obfuscated snapshot for investigation.

 # The editor displays old contents of a file